linoyohandybr/laravel-login-5.4/readme.md

   DB_USERNAME=root
   DB_PASSWORD=yourpassword

- - in the same file modify your email server properties.
+ - In the same file modify your email server properties.
 If you don't have a server use mailtrap.io.
 Go to https://mailtrap.io/ and Sign up, then link "Demo inbox" option. then you can see your username and password.
 Copy them and paste as below:

-MAIL_DRIVER=smtp
+- -MAIL_DRIVER=smtp
 MAIL_HOST= mailtrap.io
 MAIL_PORT=2525
-MAIL_USERNAME=null
-MAIL_PASSWORD=null
-MAIL_ENCRYPTION=null
+MAIL_USERNAME=your user name or the user name given by mailtrap MAIL_PASSWORD=your user name or the user name given by mailtrap MAIL_ENCRYPTION=null

 - Command line: php artisan migrate